zer0plus/mnist_cuda/README.md

 - Hidden layer (256 neurons with ReLU activation)
 - Output layer (10 neurons with softmax activation)

-Each component has been implemented twice - once in standard C for CPU and once in CUDA for GPU - with multiple optimizations to demonstrate the performance benefits of GPU acceleration for neural network training.
+Each component has been implemented twice - once in standard C for CPU and once in CUDA with multiple GPU optimizations to demonstrate the performance benefits of GPU acceleration for neural network training.

 ## Hardware Specifications